ppy/osu-wiki/wiki/Game_Modes/osu!mania/en.md

 ![Gameplay of osu!mania][osu!mania Interface image]

-This mode has been widely used in almost all of the major rhythm games.
+The mode has been widely used in almost all of the major rhythm games.
 It require good hand and/or leg coordination where the notes (with their quantity depending on BPM and difficulty) move on a conveyer.
-With this, the player will have to press the correct key for that specific note in time.
+The player will have to press the correct key for that specific note in time.
 Though the game mode was originally made as an imitation of the _Beatmania_ style of playing, osu!mania allows changing the number of keys or vertically flipping the orientation of the playfield (this means that it can be made to look more like _Guitar Hero_ \[5 keys\] or _Dance Dance Revolution_ \[4 keys\] and so on).

 It is somewhat similar to [osu!taiko][osu!taiko wikilink], but with more buttons notes moving vertically rather than moving horizontally.